 Sure, you could possibly stumble upon lost treasure by dumb luck.
-But if you're really interested in hunting for coins, jewelry, and even silver and gold that's hiding at the beach, underwater, or off on some woodsy trail, you'll want to have a good metal detector.
+But if you're really interested in hunting for coins, jewelry, and even silver and gold hiding at the beach, underwater or off on some woodsy trail, you'll want to have a good metal detector.

-You may have seen someone using one of these devices, which emit a mysterious assortment of tones as it is swept across the ground.
+You may have seen someone using one of these devices, which emits a mysterious assortment of tones as it is swept across the ground.
 But how do metal detectors work?

 A metal detector sends out a signal at a specific frequency into the area below the device's plate, and any metallic objects nearby will provide feedback to the detector.
 This information translates into the detector emitting different sounds, which indicate different kinds of metal.

-Other common features on metal detectors include: options to amplify or “mute” iron signals, so you can ignore or specifically identify objects with a high iron content; ground balancing, which helps you even out any signal interference from highly mineralized soil; and, in the case of some specialty gold detectors, discrimination settings that help eliminate interference from hot rocks and other metals and minerals that can be found nearby.
+Other common features on metal detectors include options to amplify or “mute” iron signals, so you can ignore or specifically identify objects with high iron content, and ground balancing, which helps you even out any signal interference from highly mineralized soil.
+In the case of some specialty gold detectors, discrimination settings help eliminate interference from hot rocks and other metals and minerals that can be found nearby.

 Most detectors can’t search past 8 inches of soil, due to the frequencies used being fairly low (7-18 kHZ).
 But some models used for gold prospecting (yes, there’s still gold in them hills!) can penetrate deeper.
 They use much higher frequencies to take advantage of gold’s highly conductive properties.

 Metal Detector Buying Guide

 Metal detecting can have a great deal of nuance.
 If you’re looking to pick it up as a hobby, make sure to look for these main features when shopping for a device: